TheSharks/BezerkDocs/docs/intro.md

 On this page you can find a description of how Bezerk and WildBeast interact together.
 If you haven't yet read the [terminology page](terminology.md), then **do so now to understand this!**

+##Installation
+Clone the Bezerk repo the place of your choice from `https://github.com/TheSharks/Bezerk.git`.
+After this browse to the folder, do `npm install`.
+Then you need to configure WildBeast to use Bezerk, do this by changing `use` to true in the `bezerk` section in the WildBeast configuration file.
+Then start Bezerk.js with the system of your choice.

 ##General concept
 All results will be returned in JSON format as with any API.
 The Bezerk server acts like a nerve center between a WildBeast shard and the Discord gateway.
 There is always this duality where different things happen to shards and listeners.
 This will also be highlighted in the documentation for the sake of clarity.